hhromic/python-inpout/README.md

   - `packed`: the packed bytes to unpack.
   - `kwargs`: keyword arguments passed directly to the MessagePack unpacker.
 See below.

+### Compressing Functions

-For compressing data with LZ4 more directly, the following context-manager functions are provided in `inpout.compression`:
+For compressing/decompressing arbitrary data with LZ4 directly without packing, the following context manager functions are provided in `inpout.compression`:

 * `decompressor(path)`: create a data decompressing context manager to be used as reader.
   - `path`: path to the file on disk containing the compressed data.